abcdesktopio/docs/opsdocs/docs/common/upload_and_download_files.md

 ## Goals
-* Upload file in your desktop
+* Upload file from your local storage to your abcdesktop
-* Download file from your desktop
+* Download file from your abcdesktop to your local storage

 ## Upload file in your desktop

-To upload file into your desktop, just use a drag & drop, from your local desktop to you adcdesktop
+To upload file into your local storage, just use a drag & drop, from your device to you adcdesktop
 ![drag and drop sample ](img/draganddrop.png)

-Start the filemanager, your new file is located in your home directory
+Then, start the filemanager, your new file is located in your home directory

 ![file in home directory](img/uploadedfromyourlocaldesktop.png)

 ## Download file from your desktop

-To download file from your abcdesktop, just start the file manager.
+To download file from your abcdesktop to you local storage, just start the file manager.

 ![filemanager for your desktop](img/filemanageryourdesktop.png)